310-A:28 Definitions. As used in this subdivision:

 the board, but no complaint shall be acted upon unless in writing.
 A hearing shall be held on all

-written complaints received by the board within 3 months of the date notice of a complaint was
+written complaints received by the board within one year of the date notice of a complaint was

 received by the accused, unless otherwise agreed to by the parties.
 Written notice of all